ShawnData/county_locator/README.md

-This scrip finds the county and state of a location such as name of a location,  a place or address using ggmap package
+This scrip finds the county and state of a location.
+The location is defined as the name of a place or an address using ggmap package.